StanleyMasinde/multi-step-user-onboarding/README.md

 ## State Management

 This application uses Pinia with persistent state enabled via local storage.
 The persistent state ensures that user data (including base64-encoded files) is maintained even after page reloads.
 Local storage is used because the state contains large base64-encoded files that cannot fit in cookies.
-To prevent SSR-related issues with file previews (which depend on the persisted state), the preview component is wrapped in `<client-only>` to ensure it renders only on the client side.
+To prevent SSR-related issues with file previews (which depend on the persisted state), the steps components are wrapped in `<client-only>` to ensure it renders only on the client side.

 ## Validation